top of page

 The Germaine Cazenave Wells Mardi Gras Museum, on the second floor of Arnaud's Restaurant, is named for the daughter of Count Arnaud.

-The museum provides an intimate look at the grandeur of Mardi Gras, with exhibits highlighting over two dozen elaborate costumes, vintage photographs, Carnival masks and Krewe invitations.
+The museum provides an intimate look at the grandeur of Mardi Gras.
+Its exhibits highlight over two dozen elaborate costumes, vintage photographs, Carnival masks and Krewe invitations.

 Open to the public during restaurant hours.
 Free